+Artists are creators.
 Artists are citizens.
 Artists are community builders.
-Artists are advocates.
-We imagine other worlds and share them with audiences.
-Art is a way to change minds, influence decisions and make the world a better place.
+And artists are advocates.
+Artists are people who imagine other worlds and share them with the human race.
+In creating art, artists seek not only to create beauty, but to change hearts and minds, influence decisions, and make the world a better place.

-At Meadows, we celebrate the gift of learning, of growing, of imagining all of the things that a community of scholars, thinkers, artists and dreamers can do for the greater good - locally, regionally and globally.
+At Meadows, we celebrate the gift of learning, growing, and imagining all of the things that a community of artists, dreamers, thinkers, and scholars can do for the greater good—in our community, in our country, and in the world.
 We invite you to join us.

 Algur H. Meadows Dean and Professor of Music

 Dean Samuel S. Holland is an award-winning educator, performer, author, and editor.
 His 70-plus critically acclaimed books and recordings are available throughout the world.
 Learn more.